chochain/nanoJVM/docs/java_inst_set.md

 # JVM instruction set

+It can be seen that the instruction operand type at the beginning of i is integer type, the instruction operand type at the beginning of l is long type, the instruction operand type at the beginning of f is float type, the instruction operand type at the beginning of d is double, and the instruction operand type at the beginning of a The instruction operand type is a reference type (reference).

 ## Operand stack (operand stack) related
+### Constant to operand stack
+* bipush	Push the single-byte constant value (-128~127) to the top of the stack
+* sipush	Push a short integer constant value (-32768~32767) to the top of the stack
+* ldc	Push int, float or String constant values ​​from the constant pool to the top of the stack
+* ldc_w	Push int, float or String constant values ​​from the constant pool to the top of the stack (wide index)
+* aconst_null	Push null to the top of the stack
+* iconst_m1	Push int -1 to the top of the stack
+* iconst_x	Push int type x to the top of the stack, x range: [0, 5]
+* lconst_x	Push long type x to the top of the stack, x range: [0, 1]
+* fconst_x	Push float type x to the top of the stack, x range: [0, 1]
+* dconst_x	Push double type x to the top of the stack, x range: [0, 1]

 ### Local variable table (local variable table) to operand stack (operand stack)
 * iload	Push the specified int type local variable to the top of the stack